Republican Study Committee: History

 The RSC was founded in 1973 by Paul Weyrich and other conservative activists to keep a watch on the House Republican leadership, which they saw as too moderate.
 Their formation mirrored the rise of the Democratic Study Group, a liberal force in the Democratic Caucus founded in 1959.
-The group's first chairman was Phil Crane of Illinois.

 The group briefly dissolved in 1995 when Newt Gingrich abolished it and other similar groups after the Republicans won control of the House for the first time in 40 years.
 It was soon resurrected as the Conservative Action Team (CATs) by Dan Burton of Indiana (the last chair of the original RSC), Sam Johnson of Texas, John Doolittle of California and Ernest Istook of Oklahoma.
 These four founders alternated as chairs throughout the following two Congresses until David McIntosh of Indiana became chair in 1998.
 The group was restored to its original RSC name when John Shadegg became chair in 2001.

 Paul Teller spent over ten years as Executive Director of RSC.
 He was fired in December 2013 by Steve Scalise for divulging member conversations.
 Teller had been working with two outside groups in opposition to a budget deal forged by Paul Ryan and Patty Murray.